I'm a Chef Who Gave the Ninja Creami Top Marks After Rigorous Testing – These are the Best Deals to Shop in Cyber Week

 The answer depends on the kind of recipes you want to make, how much design matters to you, and how much you want to spend.
 Our team has tested them all and I personally own the Ninja Creami Deluxe (I tested it on Em the Nutritionist's healthy ice cream recipes), but that might not be the right fit for you.

-The original Ninja Creami 7-in-1 is ideal for ice cream lovers.
-It offers seven features, including ice cream, lite ice cream, milkshakes, mix-in, sorbet, gelato, and smoothie bowl.
+If you want a solid balance of price and features, I think the Ninja Creami 7-in-1 is a great buy.
+In total, it offers seven features, including ice cream, lite ice cream, milkshakes, mix-in, sorbet, gelato, and smoothie bowl.
 It's not fancy-looking, but it's reliable and excellent at what it does.
+The promise of açai bowls could be a dealbreaker for healthy eaters.

 The Ninja Creami Deluxe builds on the original with five additional programs: frozen yogurt, Creamiccino, frozen drink, slushi, and Italian ice (and it does away with the smoothie bowl feature).